|by David Eide||.|

-There is not truth perse in the common acts of human beings.
+There is no truth perse in the common acts of human beings.

 Truth comes from naked humanity alone in the cosmos.
 Truth is not passive.
-And now, since a person is crusted over in ornaments and armor to protect him or her from that confrontation he or she must actively undo themselves so to speak.
+And now, since a person is crusted over in ornaments and armor to protect him or her from that confrontation, they must actively undo themselves so to speak.
 And then the person must actively seek that place, both physical and in mind, when he is indeed alone.

 A man in this position see's death.